 - Pancreatitis (inflammation or swelling of the pancreas), history of—Epivir® should be used with caution.
 May make this condition worse.

-Proper Use of lamivudine
+Proper use of Epivir

 This section provides information on the proper use of a number of products that contain lamivudine.
 It may not be specific to Epivir.
 Please read with care.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.